patrick-evolabs/wifi-to-iot-raspberry-pi/README.md

 ### Rename Raspberry Pi

-Inside the home directory, make the script executable:
+If you wish to rename your Pi, make the script executable in the home directory:

 ```
 chmod +x rename.sh